This report is built on the separately taken testimonies of two persons who were traveling and pushed back together.

 After driving for about three hours, they arrived again at the camp.
 They gave their fingerprints, were brought to the border and ordered to leave.
 In this last pushback, no violence occurred.
 When asked if they tried to apply for asylum in this last pushback, one respondent answered that by this time, after all they had experienced, they knew that there is no point in asking for asylum.

-This is a picture from inside the van, the same van the group also spent the night in during the first pushback
+Image description: picture from inside the van, the same van the group also spent the night in during the first pushback

 Both respondents said that since they were pushed back five times, encountered so many police officers and experienced such severe violence, they were not always sure about the exact number of police officers, colours of cars, and uniforms.
 One respondent mentioned Czech police being involved at one point.
 He said he recognized the flag of the Czech republic on the uniform.
 However, he was not very sure when exactly he saw them.